 C++ features that are excluded are those that introduce overhead in execution time or code size that are beyond the control of the programmer.
-Also excluded are late additions to the ISO/ANSI C++ standard.
-This is because they represent potential portability problems, due to that few development tools support the standard.
+Also excluded are features added very late before Standard C++ was defined.
 Embedded C++ thus offers a subset of C++ which is efficient and fully supported by existing development tools.

-Standard Embedded C++ lacks these features of C++:
+Embedded C++ lacks these features of C++:

 - Templates

 - Multiple and virtual inheritance

 - Exception handling

 - Runtime type information

-- New cast syntax (the operators dynamic_cast, static_cast, reinterpret cast, and const cast)
+- New cast syntax (the operators dynamic_cast, static_cast, reinterpret_cast, and const_cast)

 - Namespaces

 - The mutable attribute.